dotnet/csharpstandard/standard/classes.md

 It is a compile-time error for the formal parameter list of an async function to specify any `in`, `out`, or `ref` parameters, or any parameter of a `ref struct` type.

 The *return_type* of an async method shall be either `void` or a ***task type***.
 For an async method that returns a value, a task type shall be generic.
 For an async method that does not return a value, a task type shall not be generic.
 Such types are referred to in this specification as `«TaskType»<T>` and `«TaskType»`, respectively.
 (The Standard library types `System.Threading.Tasks.Task<T>` and types constructed from `System.Threading.Tasks.Task` are task types.)
-A task type shall be a class or struct type that is associated with a ***task builder type*** via the attribute `System.Runtime.CompilerServices.AsyncMethodBuilder`.
+A task type shall be a class or struct type that is associated with a ***task builder type*** via the attribute `System.Runtime.CompilerServices.AsyncMethodBuilderAttribute`.
 Such types are referred to in this specification as `«TaskBuilderType»<T>` and `«TaskBuilderType»`.

 An async method returning a task type is said to be ***task-returning***.